raspberrypilearning/poo-near-you/worksheet.md

     This is some CSS code which will tell the map to take up the whole width of your screen, and be 400px high.
 You can change these values to make the map larger or smaller if you like.

-1. Now locate the sentence in your code which says `My map will go here`.
+1. Now locate the sentence in your code that says `My map will go here`.
 Delete this sentence - we're going to add the map in its place!

 1. Add the following code to create a `<div>` (an invisible box) where your map will eventually appear: